cdhogan/DFT-basics/4_Geometry/3_Optimization/README.md

   ```
 Convergence is achieved at 100Ry, with a=2.47A and c=6.77A.

+This process __can__ work, but it is quite unreliable if the settings are not applied carefully (as in the case here).

 ### Partial vc-relax: scan a and vc-relax along c

 For these scans, it is essential to use a script.